auth0/Lock.Android/README.md

 </activity>
 ```

+Make sure the Activity's `launchMode` is declared as `"singleTask"` or the result won't come back in the authentication.

 Additionally, if you're going to use WebView instead of Browser when authenticating with a Social Provider, you need to declare the `WebAuthActivity` inside the `application` tag:

 ```xml